root-foundation/root/README.md

 We expect that the majority of cognition lies _beyond_ logic & reasoning.
 Our current data representation (text, images, videos, etc.) itself is too restrictive to capture the significantly more complex cognition _from which_ these mediums arise.
 More specifically, we will require higher resolution data of the human experience that has far greater representational complexity than language, image, video, etc. We believe this would include, e.g., physiological data down to the chemical and quantum level representation of human experience.[^timeline]

 [^timeline]: This is why we believe superintelligence (an entity that surpasses the *intuitions* of the best humans for the most complex tasks) will not arrive anytime soon, if ever.
-We don't have anywhere near the quality of sensors and compute required to even represent an experience in sufficient resolution, let alone train on it.
+We don't have anywhere near the quality of sensors and compute required to even represent a single experience in sufficient resolution, let alone train on a set of many experiences.
 Which is why we strongly believe that for the foreseeable future artificial intelligence will *amplify* human expression, not eliminate the need for humans to create value.

 This makes collective voluntary participation a _necessity_ for superintelligence as people must be willing to give up such higher resolution personal data.
 They would only voluntarily[^coerced] participate if they had a strong incentive to do so: a significant stake in the collective upside (through UBE), *and* had sufficient influence over how companies could use their data.